Aligning the Spectrum: Hybrid Graph Pre-training and Prompt Tuning across Homophily and Heterophily: Related Work

-Our spectral analysis reveals that in settings with sparse supervision, large spectral gaps hinder effective alignment and parameter learning, which contributes to the failure of these homophily-based methods.
-Although ProNoG \cite{yu2024non} takes a first step toward heterophilic prompt tuning, it lacks a comprehensive spectral perspective.
-In contrast, our method enriches pre-trained knowledge, reduces spectral gaps, and enables effective alignment and robust performance even with limited labels.
+Our spectral analysis reveals that in settings with sparse supervision, large spectral mismatch hinders effective alignment and parameter learning, which contributes to the failure of these homophily-based methods.
+While ProNoG \cite{yu2024non}, HeterGP \cite{yan2025hetergp}, and DAGPrompT \cite{chen2025dagprompt} have recently extended prompt tuning to heterophilic graphs via multi-view or distribution-aware strategies, they primarily operate in the spatial domain or rely on heuristic adaptations.
+Crucially, they overlook the fundamental spectral mismatch between the frozen backbone and diverse downstream graphs.
+In contrast, our method explicitly treats prompt tuning as a spectral alignment process, enriching pre-trained knowledge and actively aligning the input spectrum to match pre-trained filters, ensuring robust performance even with limited labels.